cchamberlain/redux-mux/README.md

-# redux-blueprint
+# redux-mux

-Redux abstractions for actions.
+Redux abstraction for working with multiple redux stores.

-`npm i -S redux-blueprint`
+`npm i -S redux-mux`

-## Definitions

-`Action Blueprint: A function that accepts an action type creator and returns an action creator.`

-`Action Type Creator: A function that accepts an action name and returns an action type.`

 ## Reason

-When writing a redux library, it is not always a great idea to hardcode every action type as a constant.
-This would lead to libraries only supporting singleton implementations.
-If one redux library uses another one, and the action types are not namespaced, the reducers will collide and it will all blow up.

-This library allows *blueprints* to be generated that can be later resolved to redux-actions action creators at app run time.

-The name for redux-actions createAction function should technically be createActionCreator.
-That means the technical name for createBlueprint would have been createActionCreatorCreator.
-You can probably guess why I started calling them blueprints.
+When writing a redux library, there are sometimes use cases for using a separate store.
+One use case for this is if your redux library dispatches frequently, it would be pretty rude to the consumer of the library.

 **This project is in active development and is not ready for production use.**